Data snags cause Trump to miss giving Congress census data

 The census not only decides how many congressional seats each state gets based on population, but it also determines the distribution of $1.5 trillion in federal funding each year.

-The Constitution states that the apportionment process is based on “the whole number of persons in each state ...,” and Trump’s apportionment order was challenged in more than a half-dozen lawsuits around the U.S. But the Supreme Court ruled last month that any challenge was premature.
+The Constitution states that the apportionment process is based on “the whole number of persons in each state ... ,” and Trump’s apportionment order was challenged in more than a half-dozen lawsuits across the U.S. But the Supreme Court ruled last month that any challenge was premature.

 The coalition says Department of Justice attorneys have repeatedly refused to turn over court-ordered documents, and the coalition is seeking sanctions of $5,000 a day until they do so.